chengdongqiang/OrViT/README.md

 ### **Introduction**
 OrViT, a pipeline that integrates and updates published methods [Starr’s method (Starr et al., 2019) and Wolf’s method (Wolf et al., 2018)] and bridges various public software [Prodigal (Hyatt et al., 2010), HMMER (hmmer.org), JAligner (Moustafa, 2014), Mafft (Katoh and Standley, 2013), Usearch (Edgar, 2010), MUSCLE (Edgar, 2021), HHsuite (Steinegger et al., 2019), PHYLIP (Felsenstein, 2005), Modeltest-ng (Darriba et al., 2019), IQ-TREE 2 (Minh et al., 2020), and Taxonkit (Shen and Ren, 2021)] to generate a global phylogenetic tree of Orthornavirae with minimal input from the user.
 OrViT can be used to annotate RNA viruses from user's samples.

-The novelty of OrViT is that cutting RdRp core domain based on distantly-related templates which derived from the high quality of pairwise structural alignments.
-Cutting the RdRp core motifs guarentee the pipeline to obtain high quality sequences alignments and high quality phylogenetic trees.
+The novelty of OrViT is in identifying RdRp core domain based on distantly-related templates which derive from high quality pairwise structural alignments.
+Cutting the RdRp core motifs guarentee the pipeline to obtain high quality sequence alignments and high quality phylogenetic trees.
 And the integrated workflow make the complex Orthornavirae annotation analyses much easier.

 ### **Prerequisites**
 The following software dependencies must be installed and made available in the path: curl, wget, hmmer, parallel, mafft, usearch, muscle, hhalign (with -all option), phylip (neighbor), modeltest-ng, iqtree2, taxonkit.
 The Java software jaligner is included in the src directory.